theabhinavdas/theabhinavdas/README.md

 Currently, I work as the Head of Engineering at a tech-powered career services brand, where I lead a cross-functional team of over 60, building unique products that are helping people achieve more in their careers!
 It's all about the team.
 I enjoy building high-performing Agile teams.

 I live and breathe startups and technology.
 During my career, I've helped take one company public.
-I've been part of founding teams of two Web3 companies that raised more than **$25M** in ICO's.
+I've been part of founding teams of two Web3 companies that raised more than **$25M** in ICOs.
 I build for the long term.

 In my current role, I have the privilege of building & scaling many career-enhancing and **life-changing** products serving _tens of millions_ of users across the globe.